luiabdiel/luiabdiel/README.md

 </br>

 <p>
-There is nothing noble in being superior to your fellow man.
-True nobility is being superior to your former self.
+"There is nothing noble in being superior to your fellow man.
+True nobility is being superior to your former self."
 </br>
   <i>Ernest Hemingway.</i>
 </p>